VISUAL GUIDE TO POPULAR TURKEY CUTS OF MEAT

 CLICK HERE for a poster that shows you all the various cuts that you can get from a whole turkey.

-The key to this method is to plan ahead and allow approximately 24 hours for every four to five pounds of bird weight for thawing in the refrigerator.
-Place the bird, in its original wrapping, on a shallow baking sheet in the refrigerator.
+Refrigerator Method: This method is for planning ahead allowing 24 hours for every 4 to 5 pounds of turkey weight to thaw in the refrigerator.
+Place bird in its original wrapping on a shallow baking sheet in the refrigerator.

 DO'S AND DON'TS OF ROASTING A WHOLE TURKEY